Automatic Interactive Evaluation for Large Language Models with State Aware Patient Simulator: Discussion

 \section{Discussion}

-Most existing medical benchmarks for LLMs are composed of medical examination questions, focusing on testing the medical knowledge of LLMs.
-However, these tests fall short of assessing the performance of LLMs in clinical application scenarios, hindering the development and practical implementation of medical LLMs.
-While there have been recent studies on medical LLM interactions, they lack a thorough evaluation of the interaction rationality and definitions~\cite{johri2023testing,chen2023llm}.
+Current medical benchmarks for LLMs predominantly assess medical knowledge through standardized examination questions.
+However, these conventional tests fail to fully evaluate LLMs in clinical application scenarios, potentially impeding the development and practical implementation of medical LLMs.
+Despite recent strides in medical LLM interactions, there remains a significant gap in the comprehensive evaluation of interaction rationality and definitions~\cite{johri2023testing,chen2023llm}.